-For 2020-21, in response to the pandemic, the DVA has developed new performance targets.
-Please see section eight for details.
-For driver licensing, for the 12-months to the end of December 2020, online application performance was 98.0% processed within five days (against a target of 95%), whilst paper application performance was 82.9% processed within ten days (against a target of 80%).
+For driver licensing this financial year 2021-22, online application performance was 98.1% processed within working five days (against a target of 95%), whilst paper application performance was 78.3% processed within ten working days (against a target of 90%).

 Notes to editors:

-- This is the twenty-fifth edition of the quarterly report ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to October to December 2020.
+- This is the twenty-nineth edition of the quarterly report ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to October to December 2021.

-- The release covers six main DVA business areas – vehicle testing, theory testing, driver testing, driver licensing, road transport and taxi licensing, and enforcement.
-Also included in the quarterly report are monitoring results for two key DVA performance targets.
+- The release covers six main DVA business areas: vehicle testing, theory testing, driver testing, driver licensing, road transport and taxi licensing, and enforcement.
+Also included in the quarterly report are financial year-end 2021-22 monitoring results for two key DVA driver licensing performance targets.

-- Vehicle licensing statistics are also covered in the report; however, they are no longer a DVA business area: responsibility for vehicle licensing transferred to DVLA in July 2014 and DfT now publish these statistics on a UK-wide basis.
-Due to publication timing differences with the DfT, who release the headline UK figures, the latest available NI vehicle first registration figures are up to end-June 2020.
+- Vehicle licensing statistics are included in the report; however, they are no longer a DVA business area: responsibility for vehicle licensing transferred to DVLA in July 2014 and DfT now publish these statistics on a UK-wide basis.
+Due to publication timing differences with the DfT, who release the headline UK figures, the latest NI vehicle first registration figures published as normal are up to September 2021.

 - We derive the majority of statistics from administrative data sources held within the DVA and the DfI’s Transport Regulation Unit.

-- The report is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- The report is written, and issued by NISRA statisticians in the DVA.

 - ‘DfI Driver, Vehicle, Operator and Enforcement Statistics’ is published every quarter at pre-announced release dates, which are available from the GOV.UK website.

-- Electronic copies of the ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2020-21 Quarter Three’ can be downloaded from our website at:
+- Electronic copies of the ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2021-22 Quarter Two’ can be downloaded from our website at: